rossghill/Star-Wars-Planets/README.md

 ### Prerequisites

 Npm can be used to install all the dependencies required to run the app.
-In a terminal window, run:
+In a terminal window in the root folder, run:

 ```
 npm init